For the most updated information, visit Educare Chicago’s website

-Educare Chicago inspired the development of other Educare schools across the country after it was created in 2000 by the Ounce of Prevention Fund.
+Educare Chicago inspired the development of other Educare schools across the country after it was created in 2000 by Start Early (formerly the Ounce of Prevention Fund).
 The state-of-the-art school on Chicago’s South Side serves low-income infants, toddlers, preschoolers and their families.
 Educare’s research-based program helps children develop the literacy, language, early math and social-emotional skills they need to succeed in kindergarten and beyond.
 Educare teachers and staff also partner with parents to help them become champions for their children’s education and achieve their own education goals.
 The family center at the school offers resources for parents as well as a library, staffed by parent volunteers, of children’s and adult books.

 Strengthening Social-Emotional Learning with Baby Doll Circle Time

 From birth to age five, a child’s development depends on close, healthy relationships with the adults in their life, such as parents, teachers and other caregivers.
 These early adult-child interactions not only kickstart children’s social and emotional learning, but also… Read More